 Then there is the group of plants that show redder pigmentation due to Nitrogen limitation/low nitrate growth conditions (which delays the development of chlorophyll).
 This category of plants grows significantly redder when deprived of nitrogen Examples: Rotala rotundifolia red and its many variants (Rotala colorata, H'ra, Yao yai, etc), Ludwigia arcuata, Ludwigia brevipes, Hygrophila araguaia, Hygrophila pinnatifida, Limnophila aromatica/hippuroides (topside).
 Many other plants that are partially red will have larger red portions under limited NO3 as well; Eriocaulon quinquangulare, Trithuria lanterna.
 However, most of these plants also color up better when exposed to high PAR and stronger red/blue spectrum.
 So having not too lean water NO3 levels in the water column, coupled with good lighting is somewhat of a middle ground that is easy to hit for many tanks.

-Ludwigia arcuata and ludwigia pantanal (left); not the ideal tank partners.
+Ludwigia arcuata (right) and ludwigia pantanal (left); not the ideal tank partners.
 Ludwigia arcuata gets much redder with low NO3 levels; whereas Ludwigia pantanal stunts easily if conditions are overly lean.
-Hygrophila pinnatifida (right) gets significantly redder with Nitrate limitation - otherwise, its a green plant even under higher lighting.
+One way we over-come this is by using richer root fertilization.
+This allows us to maintain a somewhat leaner water column, yet still be able to grow species that are more hungry for fertilization.

 THE LEAN DOSING TANK